JeanPyerC/Home_Depot_Scraper/README.md

 ### Project

-A client contacted me requesting a website scraping service to extract specific information for examining new trends and prices.
-We had a discussion on the requirements for this project and came up with a list of items to extract, including who is selling the product, product descriptions, pricing, customer rating percentages, and promo details.
-By collecting this data, we can analyze trends, prices, reviews, and plan for better material sourcing.
-Additionally, we added a feature to search for specific text before running the report, which in this case, was "Floor Tiles."
+Recently, a client contacted me to request a website scraping service aimed at extracting specific information that could be used to analyze new trends and prices.
+After a thorough discussion regarding project requirements, we created a list of items to extract.
+This included details such as who was selling the product, product descriptions, pricing information, customer rating percentages, and promotional details.
+With this data at our disposal, we could analyze trends, pricing, and reviews to better plan for material sourcing.

 ### Step 1 - Know On What To Extract

-We need to visit the website and see what data we have to use to extract the following details.
-I always suggest to start small by extracting each line of code before adding in loops or addtional formatting.
-We also need to know what we are targeting, for example, in the photo below, we need to target each pods within this field.
-If we target the entire page, we will be extracting "Related Porducts", "Other Customers Search", and "Customers Also Bought These Items".
-Those information will not be needed, and if extracted, if could obscure our data.
+To extract the desired details, we should begin by visiting the website and examining the available data.
+I recommend starting with small extractions of each line of code before moving on to adding loops or additional formatting.
+It's important to know exactly what we're targeting, such as each individual pod within a particular field (as seen in the photo below).
+If we were to target the entire page, we could inadvertently extract extraneous information such as "Related Products," "Other Customer Searches," and "Customers Also Bought These Items."
+These details are not relevant to our needs and could potentially obscure the data we're trying to extract.

 ### Step 2 - Extracting The Details